kamalbuilds/agentictokenforger/README.md

 ---

-## 🎯 What is SOLTokenForger?
+## 🎯 What is AgenticTokenForger?

-SOLTokenForger is a **production-ready autonomous token launch and liquidity management platform** that revolutionizes how tokens are launched on Solana.
+AgenticTokenForger is a **production-ready autonomous token launch and liquidity management platform** that revolutionizes how tokens are launched on Solana.

 ### The Innovation